 - Dual Master’s Degree programs with university partners

 - Post-Master’s Programs

 Students who are nationals of European Union and Schengen Area countries are not required to hold residence permits.
 You can prove your nationality by presenting your valid identity card or passport.
 Students who are nationals of other countries must obtain a residence permit.
 You must apply for this residence permit and provide additional documents such as proof of housing, proof of enrollment at the school, your visa etc.

-Students enrolled in the engineering program, foreign students enrolled in dual degree programs, and non-degree students may request application materials from: Iris Lefebvre, International Relations Assistant.
+Students enrolled in the engineering and Post-Master’s programs, foreign students enrolled in dual degree programs, and non-degree students may request application materials from: Ana Balavoine, International Relations Assistant.